David Raven (footballer)

-David Haydn Raven (born 10 March 1985) is an English former footballer and current assistant manager at Warrington Town.
+David Haydn Raven (born 10 March 1985) is an English former footballer and former assistant manager at Warrington Town.
 He played as a right-back or centre-back.

 Career

 Liverpool

 He initially started playing in Tranmere Rovers' academy while attending Calday Grange Grammar School before joining Liverpool.

 Raven made his first team debut with a man-of-the-match display during the League Cup quarter-final win against Tottenham Hotspur at White Hart Lane in December 2004 and went on to play in two further games: disappointing defeats to Burnley in the FA Cup Third Round and Southampton in the Barclays Premiership.
 He had also played in the pre-season match against Wrexham in August 2004.

 He featured in a number of games at centre-half for the reserves throughout 2004 but manager Rafael Benítez, having been impressed since his arrival in the summer, saw his best position as right-back.
 He became the regular captain of Liverpool's reserve team.

 Raven spent the latter part of the 2005–06 season on loan at Tranmere Rovers.